-- We experienced an increase in rental revenue at the Brindleyplace Project due to a new tenant that took occupancy in the third quarter of 2013. - We received an early lease termination payment from a tenant at one of our properties in the Poland Logistics Portfolio, which increased property revenues for the property. - We experienced a decrease in rental revenues at one of our properties in the Poland Logistics Portfolio resulting from vacant space.
-As of March 31, 2014, the Poland Logistics Portfolio was 82% leased compared to 95% leased as of March 31, 2013.
+- We experienced a \$3.6 million increase in rental revenue at the Brindleyplace Project due to a new tenant that took occupancy in the third quarter of 2013. - We experienced a \$907,000 decrease in rental revenues at one of our properties in the Poland Logistics Portfolio resulting from vacant space.
+As of June 30, 2014, the Poland Logistics Portfolio was 86% leased compared to 95% leased as of June 30, 2013.

-Recent acquisitions are responsible for the increases in depreciation and amortization, interest expense, interest income and income tax provision identified in the table above.
+Recent acquisitions are responsible for the increases in depreciation and amortization, interest expense, and income tax provision identified in the table above.